ralphbrooks/notes/README.md

 Part of the setup involved:

-git submodule add git://github.com/ralphbrooks/ralphbrooks.github.io.git public
+git submodule add git://github.com/ralphbrooks/ralphbrooks.github.io.git docs

 This whole thing has the goal of deploying to the github page.